Mentors

 They found him.
 They always found him.
 It was never fun – and here they were.

 “I’ve got something for you,” Monk said, drawing an expensive-looking comb through his strings of yellow hair.
 From Jay’s down-and-out point of view, Monk was an unfortunate looking creature in his own right, summed up by the wax-museum skin, the tiny grapefruit head with the pulsing temples and worn-out funeral suit he wore ritually.
-To the young Jay, It was as if Monk wanted the whole world to laugh out loud at him, just so he could pay it back in spades.
+To the young Jay, it was as if Monk wanted the whole world to laugh at him, just so he could pay it back in his own nasty little way.
 But Jay also knew that no one ever laughed out loud at “The Monk” – at least not more than once.

 The last time Jay had tried to say ‘no’ to a Monk adventure, he and The Monk and Frenchy and a few others from the house were in the Tommy Tavern getting ready for last call and splitting up the day’s pickings.
 “The wages of sin.”
 Monk always got a kick out of proclaiming this morsel of wisdom to his followers - like a wound-up priest in full sermon.